ELM327’s and derivatives are the devices of choice if you want cheap, run off the mill hardware that works without any DIY.

 - For iOS: Get a KONNWEI (Wifi, see below), LeLink BLE or VGate BLE

 - The Maxiscan KW902 and the OBDII 2 KW902 Scan Auto Scanner look the same, are probably identical inside and also work.

-- Note that they are sold with Bluetooth or Wifi connectivity.
+- Note that the KONNWEI’s are sold with Bluetooth or Wifi connectivity.
 The current Android application only supports Bluetooth.
 The iOS version only supports WiFi.
-We are considering adding BLE support which should work on all phones.
+We are considering adding BLE support on Android which should work on all phones.

 - We have also reports that a OBDLink LX modules work, at least the modules reporting V1.3.
 They look exactly like a Konnwei / Maxiscan.
 These will be usable starting CanZE version 1.9.
 The ones we’ve seen are a lot more expensive than the Konnwei’s though.

 - We’ve also had reports that Vlink and Viecar ELM devices work.
 We’ve not tried this ourselves.

 - The cheapest knock-offs usually do not work.
 Most contain stripped logic cramped in the spare room of their Bluetooth controller and these are too limited to work for CanZE.
 I was lucky with a 3 euro one but that is truly the exception.

 If you experience problems with dongles other than the KW902, we are unable and frankly, unwilling to help.
 The KW902 works, it is relatively cheap, and it is simply not worth, if not impossible, to cross check 50 unbranded, unversioned knock off dongles against 75 Android devices.
 If you insist trying other than the dongles that we know work, you are on your own, but here is an acid test script.
 So…….